-The environmental protection team investigates complaints regarding odour and dust.
-As with noise and smoke these complaints are dealt with under section 79 and 80 of the Environmental Protection Act 1990 and are investigated to determine whether a statutory nuisance exists.
+Our environmental protection team investigate complaints regarding odour and dust.
+As with noise and smoke, these complaints are dealt with under section 79 and 80 of the Environmental Protection Act 1990 and are investigated to determine whether a statutory nuisance exists.

 For an odour to be a nuisance the frequency, duration and strength are taken into account.
 There are no set levels or measuring devices to detect odour; investigations can take time.
 We rely on you to provide us with as much information as possible and this may involve completing.
 Keeping notes of weather conditions can also assist in officers' investigations.

 Typical sources of odour complaints arise from commercial kitchens or industrial processes.
 If you live near a commercial premise such as a takeaway establishment you should expect some low level odour due to the nature of the food being cooked.
 However this may become unacceptable if a process changes or if ongoing maintenance is not carried out.